moneytech/cadex-os/README.md

 [![Build Status](https://travis-ci.org/OpenCreeck/Cadex-OS-Official.svg?branch=master)](https://travis-ci.org/OpenCreeck/Cadex-OS-Official)

-Cadex OS is a 32-bit UNIX-like based operating system.
+Cadex OS is a 32-bit UNIX-like operating system.

 Cadex OS is a free and open-source project.
 You can fork this project and make your own OS from this.
 Cadex OS is UNIX-compatible, except that Cadex OS doesn't support VFS (Virtual filesystem) and some UNIX libraries are not implemented.